unixorn/awesome-zsh-plugins/README.md

 - [colors (Tarrasch)](https://github.com/Tarrasch/zsh-colors) - Makes it easier to colorize text from the CLI. `red foo` just works.
 - [colors (zpm-zsh)](https://github.com/zpm-zsh/colors) - Enhanced colors for ZSH.
 - [command-execution-timer](https://github.com/olets/command-execution-timer) - Displays the time an interactive shell command takes to execute.
-- [command-not-found (freed-wu)](https://github.com/Freed-Wu/zsh-command-not-found) - Uses the command-not-found package for zsh to provide suggested packages to be installed if a command cannot be found.
+- [command-not-found (freed-wu)](https://github.com/Freed-Wu/zsh-command-not-found) - Uses the command-not-found package for ZSH to provide suggested packages to be installed if a command cannot be found.
 - [command-not-found (tarrasch)](https://github.com/Tarrasch/zsh-command-not-found) - A mirror of the [oh-my-zsh](https://ohmyz.sh) [command-not-found](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/command-not-found) plugin so you don't have to include all of oh-my-zsh.
 - [command-note](https://github.com/KKRainbow/zsh-command-note.plugin) - Record complex commands and comment on them.
 - [command-time](https://github.com/popstas/zsh-command-time) - Show execution time for long commands in ZSH and [powerlevel9k](https://github.com/bhilburn/powerlevel9k).
 Similar to `REPORTTIME` builtin, but only outputs when user + system time >= `REPORTTIME`.